mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 - Team Size: There are four team members working on the project, the process needs to keep everyone synchronized and organize the assignment of work to team members

-- Reporting: The final project report critical to the project's success, the process should make the report easy to write
+- Reporting: The final project report is critical to the project's success, the process should make the report easier to write in a consistent manner

 - Code Quality: The process should ensure that work products are of the quality expected of a fourth year project.